Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

-The Buffalo Bills (3-1) bring a three-game winning streak into a matchup against the Kansas City Chiefs (2-2) on Sunday, October 10, 2021 at GEHA Field at Arrowhead Stadium.
-Kansas City is a 3.5-point favorite in the contest.
+Oddsmakers expect the Buffalo Bills (3-1) to put up a fight in their attempt to prolong their three-game winning streak, as they are just 3.5-point underdogs in a matchup with the Kansas City Chiefs (2-2) on Sunday, October 10, 2021 at GEHA Field at Arrowhead Stadium.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.